Bobov (Hasidic dynasty): Second Bobover Rebbe, Benzion Halberstam (1874 – 1941)

 His work was continued by his son, Grand Rabbi Ben Zion Halberstam, author of Kedushas Tzion.
 The Bobov Yeshiva was originally situated only in the town of Bobov itself.
 However, under his guidance, the court grew in numbers, with Hasidic youth flocking to Bobov.
 Subsequently, as many as sixty branches of the yeshiva under the name Etz Chaim were established throughout Galicia.

 During World War II, the Bobov Hasidic movement was destroyed.
 The second Rebbe himself was murdered in the Holocaust, together with family members and thousands of his followers.

 Third Bobover Rebbe, Shlomo Halberstam (1908 – 2000)

 Barely 300 Hasidim survived, and the Rebbe's son, Shlomo Halberstam, took it upon himself to rebuild Bobov.
-He first settled in the West Side of Manhattan, later moving to Bedford-Stuyvesant in Brooklyn.
-The yeshiva was located on the west side of Brooklyn Avenue, at 184 Brooklyn Avenue, between Park Place and Prospect Place; it later moved to nearby Borough Park.
-Rabbi Shlomo was known as a very wise man and a gaon (exalted) in middos (good attributes).
-He was noted for his steadfastness in not taking sides in disputes.
-This brought him great popularity and respect.
+He first settled in the West Side of Manhattan, later moving to the Bedford-Stuyvesant neighborhood of Brooklyn.
+The yeshiva, which was originally located at 184 Brooklyn Avenue, later moved to the nearby Borough Park neighborhood.
+Shlomo Halberstam was known for his wisdom, his caring for others, and his steadfastness in not taking sides in disputes.